evdotjs/github-workflow/README.md

 # github-workflow
-practicig thw workflow of using github
+practicig the workflow of using github